Carroll Williams: Career and research

 For his thesis he studied the wingbeat frequency of Drosophila, using a stroboscopic device which he designed with the advice of Harold Edgerton.

-In 1942 Carroll Williams began a series of experiments that led to the solution of the mystery of metamorphosis.
-In the most famous one, he cut a pupae in half and connected the 2 half with a small tube, to study the effect of the lesions on the metamorphosis.
+In 1942, he began a series of experiments on metamorphosis.
+In the most famous one, he cut a pupa in half and connected the two halves with a small tube, to study the effect of the lesions on the metamorphosis.